IceWreck/Argon-Dokuwiki-Template/README.md

 # Argon Dokuwiki Template

-Argon - a clean modern template for Dokuwiki.
+Argon - a clean, responsive, modern template for Dokuwiki.

 ![Screenshot](screenshots/1.png)

 ## Sidebar

-If you have a sidebar, then links in bullet points will have consistent styling with the rest of the template.
+If you have a sidebar, then put your links (in the sidebar) in bullet points to ensure consistent styling with the rest of the template.

 ## Styling